Patteerrik/Heritage-Housing-Issues/README.md

 **Hypothesis 1:**

 * Assumption: Bigger houses, measured by the combined area of all floors, tend to have higher sale prices compared to smaller houses.
-* Validation: To validate this assumption, we will conduct a correlation study between the total area of the house and its sale price.
-We will also use visualizations like scatter plots to explore this relationship.
+* Validation: To validate this assumption, a correlation study will be conducted between the total area of the house and its sale price.
+Additionally, visualizations like scatter plots will be used to explore this relationship.

 * Result:
 The scatter plots and correlation analysis show a positive relationship between the total area of the house and its sale price, confirming the hypothesis that bigger houses tend to have higher sale prices.